Watersheep94/RomanNumerals/README.md

 ## Why I Chose This Problem

-Roman Numerals was the 3rd problem Adobe recommended.
+Roman Numerals was the 3rd problem recommended.
 When I looked, it seemed like a good puzzle-like problem compared to the other two.
 I thought it would make for an interesting challenge so I went with it.

 ## Process